MStylesMS/ParadoxFX/docs/SCAFFOLD_SUMMARY.md

 node start.js /path/to/custom.ini
 ```

-The scaffold provides a solid foundation for the PxFx system with a clean architecture, comprehensive testing, and room for extension.
+The scaffold provides a solid foundation for the ParadoxFX system with a clean architecture, comprehensive testing, and room for extension.